MohammadJozaa7/Project-14-4-2018/README.md

     and to connect the server.js with our index.html we must use the thing in server I ame command for it

-  6- start make the front end angular to make when press on
+  6- start make the front end (angular) to do somthing when press the button
     the buttun make a post request for the info for the user in face book (front end/back end/show data ) 1.when press the button do something in angular: ng-click="PostData() -- in html
     (app.controller code) -- in controller
-    and connect this file controller with HTML file
+    and connect this file controller with HTML file we can install by (npm install -g @angular/cli)

   7-